TheDarkBrotherh00d/RaspberryPi4-in-Headless-mode/README.md

 ![Create Two Files](images/Step3/Creating_two_files.jpg)

 ### Step 4: Setting up wireless for the Pi
-1. Open the `wpa.supplicant.conf` file in Notepad and copy/paste this code in the file.
+1. Open the `wpa.supplicant.conf` file in Notepad and copy/paste and save this code in the file.
 ```
-country=US
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1
+country=US

 network={
-    ssid="NETWORK-NAME"
-    psk="NETWORK-PASSWORD"
+	ssid="NETWORK NAME GOES"
+	psk="NETWORK PASSWORD GOES HERE"
+	key_mgmt=WPA2-PSK
 }
 ```
 The code tells your Pi details such as the:
 - The country you are in
 - What the wireless programme is
 - Configuring updates
-- Your wireless network details such as the SSID and PASSPHRASE
+- Your wireless network details such as the SSID, PASSPHRASE and type of encryption

+**NOTE**
-**NOTE** You need to change the `ssid=` and the `psk=` to your wireless network name and password.
+- You need to change the `ssid=` and the `psk=` to your wireless network name and password.
 For example, my wireless network which I will be connecting too is called `SPEED-K9`.
 So the `ssid=` will be `ssid=SPEED-K9` followed by the wireless password `psk=MyPa$$w0rd`.
+- You must set the correct encryption that  is on your wireless network.
+My router uses WPA2-PSK so the key_mgmt= is `key_mgmt=WPA2-PSK`

 ### Step 5: Powering up and connecting to the Pi
 Safely eject the card, insert it into the Pi and power it ON.